What Is Current Ratio?

 The current ratio is a commonly-used financial ratio.
 It tells investors and analysts whether a company is able to pay its current liabilities with its current assets (typically within a 12-month period).

 Current Ratio Formula

 To calculate current ratio, you’ll need the firm’s balance sheet and the following formula:

 Let's look at the balance sheet for Company XYZ:

 We can calculate Company XYZ's current ratio as: 2,000 / 1,000 = 2.0

-As of the end of 2009, Company XYZ had $2.00 in current assets for every dollar of current liabilities.
-The company appears to be able to easily service its short-term debt obligations.
+At the end of 2020, Company XYZ had $2.00 in current assets for every dollar of current liabilities.
+This means that Company XYZ should easily be able to cover its short-term debt obligations.

-A high current ratio indicates that a company is able to meet its short-term obligations.
-In the example above, if all of XYZ's current liabilities came due on January 1, 2010, XYZ would be able to meet those obligations with cash.
+A higher current ratio indicates that a company is able to meet its short-term obligations.
+In the example above, if all of Company XYZ's current liabilities were due on January 1, 2021, the firm would be able to meet those obligations with cash.

-A common but often misleading rule of thumb is that a 2:1 ratio means a company is "in good shape."
-Comparison of current ratios is generally most meaningful among companies within the same industry, and the definition of a "high" or "low" ratio should be made within this context.
+Comparison of current ratios is generally most meaningful among companies within the same industry.
+Therefore, the definition of a 'high' or 'low' ratio should be made within this context.